qbrandon/FormToQueueItem/docs/Installation.md

 * `SIGNATURE_SECRET`
 * `GCF_URL`

+Click `Save` and you are almost there!

+In the Edit menu, open `Current Project's Triggers`.
+Click `Add Trigger` then set the following entries:
+- "Which function to run": `onFormSubmit`
+- "Event type": `On form submit`

+The rest should be left as default (deployment `Head`, and source `Form`)

-Click `Save` and you are ready to go!
+Click `Save` and you are finally ready to go!